 Daniel T. E. 'Ted' Lynch - a case study

-- under the Soldiers tab, follow the link to the NAA and download Lynch's service record.
+- Under the Soldiers heading on this guide, follow the link to the NAA and download Lynch's service record.
 This has enormous detail.

 - Ted Lynch enlisted in Melbourne on 10 September, 1915.
 The Argus newspaper has a brief reference to recruiting that day.